 Civil asset forfeiture in the modern era is intended to give law enforcement a tool they can use to go after organized crime, but it is also used to discourage cockfighting, drag racing, gambling, poaching of endangered fish, securities fraud, and other illegal activities.
 Civil asset forfeiture allows law enforcement officers to seize the assets and ill-gotten gains of career criminals and to use the seized money and properties to fight other alleged criminals.
 Unfortunately, this has made civil asset forfeiture a way for law enforcement agencies to generate revenue, and some police departments have abused the procedure by targeting the innocent.

 In Detroit – a city desperately in need of revenue – the cops seized 130 cars owned by patrons of an event at the Contemporary Art Institute of Detroit simply because the Institute had failed to obtain a liquor license for the event.
 In 2012, a federal judge determined that Detroit police in that instance had acted unconstitutionally, but the judge’s ruling was limited to that case alone.
 Civil asset forfeiture continues today in all fifty states.
 The United States Supreme Court has upheld the principle of civil asset forfeiture, and more than 400 federal statutes empower the police to take assets from both criminals and from persons not charged with crimes.
+Some states like New York have different laws, so if a traffic violation related issue arises, contact White Plains traffic violations lawyers to get help.

 WHAT IF YOU ARE ENTIRELY INNOCENT?